-Web spamming refers to the actions of manipulating web pages intended to mislead search engines into ranking some pages higher than they deserve [19].
+For many queries in the Web retrieval setting, there exists an on-going ranking competition: authors of some Web pages may manipulate their documents so as to have them ranked high [15].
+Web spamming refers to these actions of manipulating web pages intended to mislead search engines into ranking some pages higher than they deserve [19].
 The consequences of web spamming are that the quality of search results decreases and search engine indexes are inflated with useless pages, which increases the cost of each processed query.

 Existing spamming techniques can be divided into term spamming and link spamming [19].
-Term spamming refers to techniques that tailor the contents of a web page's text field (e.g., document body, title, meta tags), in order to make spam pages relevant for some queries [4].
-Link spamming creates link structures that are meant to increase the importance of one or more of their pages [53].
-To combat such manipulation, prior work studied the detection of web spamming from the perspective of content analysis [39, 45] and link analysis [3, 20, 54], respectively.
-The proposed ADRA task can be viewed as a new type of web spamming against NRMs.
+Term spamming refers to techniques that tailor the contents of a web page's text field (e.g., document body, title, meta tags), in order to make spam pages relevant to some queries [4].
+For example, Gyongyi and Garcia-Molina [19] summarized a list of different types of term spamming in the Web, including repetition, weaving, dumping and stitching.
+Link spamming [53] creates link structures that are meant to increase the importance of one or more of their pages.
+For example, Link farms [?], honey pots [19] and spam link exchange are typical link spamming techniques.
+To combat such manipulation, prior works studied the detection of web spamming from the perspective of content analysis [39, 45] and link analysis [3, 20, 54], respectively.
+For example, different content-based features have been explored to build spam classifiers to detect term spammings [39].
+Meanwhile, a variety of trust and distrust propagation algorithms such as Trustrank [?] and BadRank [?] were proposed to fight against link spamming.